Caleb Antill: International rowing career

 By the time of national team selections in 2021 for the delayed Tokyo Olympics, Antill had forced his way into the Australian quad scull, which had qualified for the Olympics on 2019 performances.
 Antill was selected to race that boat with Cameron Girdlestone, Luke Letcher and Jack Cleary in the other seats.
 This combination had won the Australian national title in the quad in 2021.
 In Tokyo the quad won their heat and progressed straight to the A final.
 They were behind the lead for much of the race but winds had blown up before the event and some crews struggled with their bladework in the chop.
 With Antill sculling at two Australian quad kept their composure and technique and managed a bronze medal finish on the line.

-In March 2022 Antill and Cleary were selected as the likely Australian men's double scull in the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Antill and Cleary were selected as the Australian men's double scull for the 2022 international season and the 2022 World Rowing Championships.
 Racing with Cleary in the double Antill won bronze at the World Rowing Cup II in Poznan and then with David Bartholot he took silver at the WRC III in Lucerne.
-At the Henley Royal Regatta in 2022 Antill & Cleary had beaten the British double to win the Double Sculls Challenge Cup.
+At the Henley Royal Regatta in 2022 Antill and Cleary had beaten the British double to win the Double Sculls Challenge Cup.
 At the 2022 World Rowing Championships at Racize, he raced with Bartholot in Australia's representative double scull.
 They qualified for the A final and raced to a third place and a bronze medal at the World Championships.

+In March 2023 Antill and Bartholot were selected as Australian men's sculling squad for the 2023 international season.
+At the Rowing World Cup II in Varese, Italy with Campbell Watts and Cormac Kennedy-Leverett they raced as Australia's M4X entrant.
+They made the A final and with Bartholot changed out for Henry Youl they finished in sixth place.
+At 2023's RWC III in Lucerne, with Bartholot back in the boat they again raced the M4X.
+Again they made the A final and in a photo finish for the bronze medal, they finished behind Romania in fourth place.
+At the 2023 World Rowing Championships in Belgrade Serbia, Antill, Youl, Bartholot and Cleary were selected to race Australia's quad scull.
+They placed third in their heat and then won their repechage to progress to the A/B semifinals.
+Ultimately they finished third in the B final for an overall ninth place world ranking.
+This result did not qualify the boat for the 2024 Paris Olympics.